 Since your guests are traveling so far from home to support you on your wedding day, it is important that they feel welcomed and relaxed when they arrive at the destination.
 You will probably put much more time and research into the destination than they will, so it is important that you act as a good host.
 Though it is your wedding and you don’t want to do too much for everyone, there are some simple things that can go a long way.

 One idea is to prepare gift baskets for your guests with some essentials included.
 This will not only make them feel invited, but it can have items they may have forgotten to pack themselves.
 Also, you should have a packet prepared with activity options or sight-seeing locations listed for them.
 They’re a long way from home, so giving them something to do is a really nice gesture.
 Lastly, you should make sure that someone is delegated to take care of any problems or questions that may arise.
-You aren’t going to want to wait on people hand-and-foot, so putting a “helper” in charge of this stuff can be a real lifesaver for you and your guests.
+You aren’t going to want to wait on people hand-and-foot.
+That’s why putting a “helper” in charge of this stuff can be a real lifesaver for you and your guests.

-Choosing a Destination
+Choosing Where to Plan a Destination Wedding

 Now, the fun part: choosing your wedding destination.
 It is as personal as your taste in wedding dress, so when it comes time to choose a destination you should just go wild.
 Talk with your partner and figure out a place that you both would love.
 Also, since you’re going to be there already, you might want to think of honeymoon spots for your destination wedding.
-Many couples use their wedding location as the spot for their honeymoon, so choosing a tropical location such as Hawaii or a romantic location such as Italy are very common choices.
+Many couples use their wedding location as the spot for their honeymoon.
+As such, choosing a tropical location such as Hawaii or a romantic location such as Italy are very common choices.
 No matter what your personal preferences are, just remember that this is your special day and you need to choose a location that is ideal for you and your partner.